mcellteam/mcell/libmcell/documentation/generated/introspection.rst

 Introspection
 =============

+Only internal.
 This class is used only as a base class to Model, it is not provided through API.
-Provides methods to introspect simulation state.
+Defines interface to introspect simulation state.

 Methods: